Reconstruction of convex bodies from moments: Stability results

 \begin{rem} If the first $(N+1)^2$ geometric moments of two convex bodies $K, L \subset [0,1]^2$ are identical, then the first $(N+1)^2$ Legendre moments of $K$ and $L$ are identical.
 In this case, Theorem~\ref{ThmEstimateFiniteMoments} (or Theorem~\ref{ThmEstimateLegendre}) implies that $\delta_N(K,L) \leq \frac{a_1}{N+1}$. \end{rem}

-\begin{rem} The Nikodym metric $\delta_N$ is extended in the natural way to the set of convex, compact subsets of the unit square.
-It then defines a pseudo metric, which we also denote by $\delta_N$.
-As the proofs of Theorems~\ref{ThmEstimateFiniteMoments} and \ref{ThmEstimateLegendre} do not use that the interior of the convex bodies are nonempty, the stability results hold for convex, compact subsets of the unit square and the pseudo metric $\delta_N$.
+\begin{rem} The Nikodym distance $\delta_N$ is extended in the natural way to the set of compact, convex subsets of the unit square.
+It then defines a pseudometric, which we also denote by $\delta_N$.
+As the proofs of Theorems~\ref{ThmEstimateFiniteMoments} and \ref{ThmEstimateLegendre} do not use that the interior of the convex bodies are nonempty, the stability results hold for compact, convex subsets of the unit square and the pseudometric $\delta_N$.
 In the following sections, we repeatedly consider the distance $\delta_N(K, P_k)$ for a convex body $K \subset [0,1]^2$ and a sequence of polygons $(P_k)_{k \in \N}$ contained in $[0,1]^2$, see Theorems \ref{ThmLSQdistbounds}, \ref{Stability2} and \ref{ThmNoise}.
 If $\delta_N(K, P_k) \to 0$ for $k \to \infty$, then $\intr P_k \neq \emptyset$ for $k$ sufficiently large.
-This implies that $\delta_N$ in the expression $\delta_N(K, P_k)$ is a proper metric for $k$ sufficiently large. \end{rem}
+This implies that $\delta_N$ in the expression $\delta_N(K, P_k)$ is a proper metric for sufficiently large $k$ . \end{rem}